-The Association sponsors a defined contribution retirement plan for its employees, which was established under the provisions of Internal Revenue Code Section 403(b).
+The Association sponsors a defined contribution retirement plan for its employees, which was established under the provisions of IRC Section 403(b).
 Employees may begin participation upon inception of employment.
-Employee contributions of up to 5 percent of wages are matched by the Association.
-The Association's matching contributions of \$44,299 are included in salary and related expenses in the accompanying statement of functional expenses.
+Employee contributions of up to 5% of wages are matched by the Association.
+The Association's matching contributions of \$48,592 and \$44,487 for the years ended June 30, 2018 and 2017, respectively, are included in salary and related expenses in the accompanying statements of functional expenses.